ajcomeau/RogueGameDev/README.md

 # Rogue C#

+6/8/2023

+I adjusted the controls on the main form to accomodate other displays and this will hopefully resolve any problems.
+You might need to expand or maximize the form for proper viewing.
+I have set a minimum size past which the form cannot shrink.

+On another machine, Visual Studio had a habit of losing the event settings for the main form after it was resized.
+The Start button stops working and none of the game keys worked.
+If this is happening, just reselect the events for the Start button Click event and the KeyDown event on the form.

 6/5/2023

 Monsters are wandering around the map and you can attack them by running into them to get them out of your way.